Skip to content

 • Dependencies: Managed by MCP server

-• State: MCP server can maintain persistent state
+• State: The MCP server can maintain persistent state

 Unlike custom tools that run in Letta’s sandbox or client-side tools that run in your application, MCP tools are completely managed by the external MCP server.